-Our lawyers have gained extensive experience in deceased estates and are here to guide, support and assist you though this process.
+Our lawyers have gained extensive experience in deceased estates and are here to guide, support and assist you through this process.

 Making an application to deal with a deceased estate